-If you’re thinking that substituting yarn is anything but easy, you’re not alone.
+If you’re thinking that yarn substitution for a crochet project is anything but easy, you’re not alone.

 You might be wondering…